As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Should White Wine Be Decanted?

-One way to tell if your wine will benefit from being carrafed is by pouring some in a glass, give it a smell, and then swirl it in the glass and smell it again.
+One way to tell if your wine will benefit from being carrafed is by pouring some in a glass, giving it a smell, and then swirling it in the glass and smelling it again.
 If the aromas opened up much more in the second smell, the wine will benefit from being carrafed.

 It is better to use a carafe that is not too wide, so it can be placed in an ice bucket to keep the wine cool, just like a bottle would.